Use the SHARE checklist

 - read beyond the Headline of an article, which doesn't always tell the full story

 - Analyse the facts and look them up, for example on fact-checking websites like Full Fact, if they feel unbelievable

 - check photos for signs they might have been Retouched or edited to mislead you

 - watch out for Errors and mistakes, like the wrong spelling being used – it might be a sign that there are errors with the facts too

 Trusted sources of coronavirus information

-“The NHS and Public Health England should be the main sources of health information for everyone.
+Bupa GP Dr Paula Falconer stresses the importance of accessing information that is relevant to you: "The NHS and Public Health England (GOV.UK) should be the main sources of health information for everyone.
 WHO is of course a reputable source of information, but remember their advice has to span numerous countries, different populations and health systems.
 Although this is a global pandemic, it’s important to stick to the advice of the country where you are living, which will be most relevant.”